kamranahmedse/developer-roadmap/src/data/roadmaps/spring-boot/content/hibernate/entity-lifecycle.md

 - Detached State
 - Removed State

-For more resources, visit the following links:
+Visit the following resources to learn more:

 - [@article@Hibernate Entity Lifecycle & and its state](https://www.baeldung.com/hibernate-entity-lifecycle)